 Want to spend your summer at the coast helping educate and engage the community in coastal conservation?
 Interested in learning more about nonprofit work?
-Apply to be a 2020 Z. Smith Reynolds intern at the southern branch of the North Carolina Coastal Federation!
+Apply to be a Z. Smith Reynolds intern at the southern branch of the North Carolina Coastal Federation!
 This is the perfect opportunity for college students who want a chance to try out nonprofit work and have fun doing it.
 Our Southeast office in Wrightsville Beach is at the heart of a vibrant and lively community, full of exciting ways to get involved in meaningful projects.
-From gaining hands-on experience working in a non-profit setting to re-building oyster reefs and coastal habitat, the federation’s work in the southeast is never boring!
+From gaining hands-on experience working in a non-profit setting to re-building oyster reefs and coastal habitats, the Federation’s work in the southeast is never boring!

-INTERN FUNCTIONS: The intern will work as part of the southeast regional office team to implement coastal education and engagement activities to support the federation’s community outreach, habitat restoration and water quality initiatives.
+INTERN FUNCTIONS: The intern will work as part of the southeast regional office team to implement coastal education and engagement activities to support the Federation’s community outreach, habitat restoration, and water quality initiatives.

-- Assist education, advocacy and restoration program staff with the research, design, planning, implementation and evaluation of regional projects
+- Assist education, advocacy, and restoration program staff with the research, design, planning, implementation, and evaluation of regional projects

-- Help plan and promote special and reoccurring events, such as volunteer, education and fundraising events.
+- Help plan and promote special and reoccurring events, such as volunteer, education, and fundraising events.

-- Work with staff to develop and implement tools, activities and events to engage the community at the Coastal Education Center and recruit new members.
+- Work with staff to develop and implement tools, activities, and events to engage the community at the Coastal Education Center and recruit new members.

-- Represent the federation at public events, festivals and workshops focused on coastal habitat restoration and water quality protection projects.
+- Represent the Federation at public events, festivals, and workshops focused on coastal habitat restoration and water quality protection projects.